Juvo raises $40 million to bring financial inclusion to emerging markets

 Juvo’s micro-loans aren’t just good for consumers — they’re also good for mobile carriers.
 The company has partnerships with seven different mobile carriers in 25 countries around the world, giving it a reach of more than 500 million subscribers.
 By partnering with Juvo, those carriers are able to drastically reduce churn while also increasing their average revenue per user by up to 15 percent.

 One example is Cable & Wireless, which operates telco services in 18 countries throughout the Caribbean and Latin America.
-Like other service providers in developing markets, the vast majority of the telco’s customers are on pre-paid plans, according to Cable & Wireless VP of products James McElvanna.
+Like other service providers in developing markets, the majority of the telco’s customers are on pre-paid plans, according to Cable & Wireless VP of products James McElvanna.

-Juvo started with a small trial in Antigua, but exceed Cable & Wireless’ expectations in just three or four months.
+Juvo started with a small trial in Antigua, but exceeded Cable & Wireless’ expectations in just three or four months.
 The partnership was extended to other markets and now the telco has more than 200,000 unique customers using the service, McElvanna told me.

 “We’ve seen double-digit ARPU growth in some markets,” he said.